Exo-MerCat/exo-mercat-gui/README.md

 # Exo-MerCat GUI

 The Graphical User Interface of Exo-MerCat.
+It works with **Python 3**.

 Requirements (in requirements.txt):